 Fernando is the former chairman of the Court Advisory Committee for the U.S. District Court, Northern District of Texas.
 This is a select group of attorneys from the Dallas–Fort Worth, Panhandle, and South Plains regions who advise the federal courts on current practice issues.
 From 2000 through 2013, he taught Civil Rights Law and Interviewing, Counseling & Negotiation as an adjunct professor at Texas Tech University School of Law.

 Sample litigation experience

-Co-counsel in securing a nationwide permanent injunction against the U. S. Department of Labor’s new “Persuader Rule.”
+Co-counsel in securing a nationwide permanent injunction against the Obama Administration Department of Labor’s “Persuader Rule.”
 National Federation of Independent Business v.
 Perez, No. 5:16-CV-66-C, In the United States District Court of the Northern District of Texas, Lubbock Division.
 In 2017, the District Court awarded Plaintiffs’ attorneys’ fees, expenses and costs, and Defendants appealed both rulings to the Fifth Circuit Court of Appeals.
 In 2018, the Department of Labor dismissed its appeals, agreed to $128,930 in attorneys’ fees, expenses and court costs, and agreed to maintain the permanent injunction.

 Defended a large regional oil and gas services company against the U. S. Department of Labor’s overtime action, saving the client approximately $1 million in penalties and claimed wages.

 Six figure securities fraud federal court jury verdict, including punitive damages, against two investment firms and two brokers.

 Co-lead counsel for over 200 farmers who successfully filed involuntary bankruptcy petition against an agricultural processing plant and brokered a settlement involving over $25 million in claims.